fatihi/fiveringsdb/docs/adr/0001-use-mit-as-license.md

 ## Considered Options
 * MIT license
+* BSD license
+* GNU GPL

 ## Decision Outcome

-Chosen option: "MIT license", because we didn't really consider any other license.
+Chosen option: "MIT license".
+GNU GPL is too restrictive because it forces other projects that want to reuse parts of our software to also license their software under GPL.
+This might not always be feasible.
+MIT and BSD license are pretty much equal in their restrictions and permissions.
+Since the original project that we conceptually forked from was licensed under MIT license, we opted for the MIT license as well.
 The MIT license is well-known and widely used among open source projects and it has an excellent license compatibility.